CargoRocket/CargoBikeIndex-Prototype/README.md

   ---
 </div>

-R query to generate CargoBikeIndex maps
+R ShinyApp to create and visualize the CargoBikeIndex.

 See live demo: [Stuttgart](https://cargorocket.shinyapps.io/index_stuttgart/)

-## Score Interpretation
+### Score Interpretation

 A score of 0 means not usable for cargo bikes.
 A score of 5 means perfect conditions.

-## Run the CargoBikeIndex app
+### Run the CargoBikeIndex app

 Run `app.R` to create a ShinyApp with a CargoBikeIndex Map.
 It shows an overall CargoBikeIndex, as well as the underlying parameters, such as street quality, surface, road type, barriers, traffic and incline.